-I’d been a 35mm film photographer—one who knew his way around darkrooms—for quite a few years before my first SX-70 came to me in 1973.
+I’d been a 35mm film photographer—one who knew his way around a darkroom—for quite a few years before my first SX-70 came to me in 1973.
 It arrived as a gift.

 Without qualification, the SX-70 was, on a couple of levels, one of the most impactful presents that I’ve ever received.

 The location John picked was next door to a custom jeweler.
-People called the jewler Levitt.
+People called the jeweler Levitt.
 He was a bigger than life character.
 I never did know his first name.

 The camera made unique sounds—they remain front-of-mind today.
 Watch, you’ll hear them—while also learning a bit about the precision guts of the SX-70 machine.

 After John’s Miami Penny Candy Store opened, I flew back to New York.

 Later that year, I was offered a job by Jerome Kurtz.
 His office was on Madison Avenue; He was head of east coast sales and syndication for Gold Key Entertainment.
 The job was in Hollywood.
 I took the job, sublet my apartment on West 75th Street, picked up a one-way ticket to the West Coast, and headed off on a new adventure.

 Months passed.
 I was driving an MG and having a wonderful time—the sun was bright in LA, there was a swimming pool outside my front door, and I was thin and tan.
 I’d given my NYC renter notice, closed the apartment lease, and called a moving company to tote my furniture and stuff west.